 Want your top political issues explained?
 Get customized DC Decoder updates.

-“Using an iPad just to say you're using an iPad won't help students.
+Exactly what programs are used on the iPad and how creative teachers will be in using them are of concern for education experts.“Using an iPad just to say you're using an iPad won't help students.
 But using an iPad to open the door to new methods of individualized instruction and student expression is an exciting development in education," says Sherri Hope Culver, director of the Center for Media and Information Literacy at Temple University.
 “Integrating media literacy education into all classrooms is critical.
 But technology in the classroom should always be in the service of learning.”

 Other school systems in the US will be watching what happens with Los Angeles student test scores, as a means of assessing use of iPads.